 Logo

-Which Medical Experts Can Recognize and Manage ADHD
+What Medical Experts Can Do to Diagnose and Treat ADHD

-The National Institute of Mental Health reports that 4.4% of adult Americans suffer from attention deficit hyperactivity disorder (ADHD).
-Since ADHD is a specialized disorder, not all medical professionals are qualified to diagnose and treat it.
-Furthermore, some medical practitioners are capable of diagnosing and evaluating symptoms, but not of formulating a course of action or writing prescriptions.
-Continue reading to learn more about who can treat ADHD, identify its symptoms, and recommend medication or psychotherapy.
+The National Institute of Mental Health reports that 4.4% of American adults suffer from attention deficit hyperactivity disorder (ADHD).
+Since ADHD is a specialized condition, not all doctors are qualified to diagnose and treat it.
+Furthermore, some medical experts are capable of diagnosing and evaluating symptoms, but they are unable to administer medication or create a treatment plan.
+To learn more about who can diagnose ADHD, who can treat it, and who can prescribe medication or offer psychotherapy, continue reading.

 What Must You Do If You Think You May Have ADHD?